 Data analysis method literacy

 For linking to quotes in their original context, the course uses hypothes.is.
-To be able to use this, you must join the METH4DH group (as well as register in general if you don't already have an account).
-You also naturally need access to the sources (most commonly through accessing them from a university network / VPN).
+To be able to use this, you must join the CLIT4HSS group (as well as register in general if you don't already have an account).
+You also naturally need access to the sources (most commonly through accessing them from a university network / VPN.
+For example for Helsinki, see this guide).

 If you use the material for self-study and it ends up being useful for you, I'd appreciate a note about this.
 Feel free to send that either through Slack, e-mail, Twitter or wherever you find me.